sirnple/shadowsocks-jvm/readme.md

-# shadowcoks4j
+# shadowsocks-jvm

-This is a clone of shadowsocks in Java.
+This is a shadowsocks implementation in Java.

 ## Features

-- [x] server relay
+- [x] TDP proxy
+- [ ] UDP proxy
-- [ ] client relay
+- [ ] Domain name resolution